Binance Market Update (2022-07-01)

 Binance

 Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include BURGER, KP3R, and PLA, up by 41%, 24%, and 21%, respectively.
+Market outperformers include BURGER, PLA, and KP3R, up by 34%, 25%, and 21%, respectively.

 Top stories of the day: